 If you want to find out the factoring cost below we have set out a detailed explanation of both how factoring costs are structured, and how rates vary between different providers.
 There can be dramatic difference when you compare providers on fees.
 We can direct you to the best deals that are available in the UK market.

-The best way to find out the cost for your company is to: request a factoring cost quote.
+The best way to find out how much factoring costs for your company, is to: request a factoring cost quote.
 We have done the research so we already know who is likely to provide the best quote.
 We can do the work for you.

 However, below is some generic information and advice about how the costs are structured.
 The provider will normally provide you with an offer letter that will set out the offer to your company, based on the details that you provide them with.

 You should note that differences in the information you provide could have a dramatic effect on the figures that they quote.
 For example, if your projected turnover is much greater than the turnover that you achieved last year, that could enable them to offer you a discounted price, based on your projections.

 The particular type of factoring that you are using, or planning to use will affect the structure of the costing that you receive for each provider.
 The first product difference is between selective (picking invoices to be funded) and whole turnover (funding all you invoices).

 This is where you pick and choose invoices to factor, normally without any obligation to use the service again.
 If you are using a selective factoring product, the fee structure will be different from a whole turnover arrangement.

 There is sometimes a start-up charge (typically a few hundred pounds - less in some cases - but not all providers charge this) normally followed by a percentage of the value of the funding that you drawdown.
 Typically, this charge will be approximately 2% per month for the time that you have drawn and prepayments, until they are repaid when the invoices are paid.
 If you only plan to use the facility occasionally, or you don't want to be tied in, this could be a good option for you.
 However, if you intend to keep the funding for as long as possible, a whole turnover quote may be the more cost effective option.